Mental Health Counselor Career Guide

 How much do mental health counselors make?

-Mental health counselors earn an average of $44,630 per year according to national statistics.2 Factors such as geography, specialty, experience, and industry all have an impact on the salary an individual mental health counselor can expect.
-For example, as a group, mental health therapists working in government earn the highest average annual salary ($51,690), compared to mental health counselors working in residential mental health and substance abuse facilities, who earn the lowest average annual salary ($38,190).2
+Mental health counselors (along with substance abuse and behavioral disorder counselors, in the same BLS group) earn an average of $46,240 per year according to national statistics as of 2019.1 Factors such as geography, specialty, experience, and industry all have an impact on the salary an individual mental health counselor can expect.
+For example, as a group, counselors in this BLS group working in government earn the highest average annual salary ($51,690), compared to counselors working in residential mental health and substance abuse facilities, who earn the lowest average annual salary ($38,190).2

 What do you need to do to become a mental health counselor?